NOAA-PSL/bering-seaice-lim/README.md

 # Code Repo: Medium-Range Predictability of the Wintertime Bering Sea Ice Edge using Linear Inverse Modeling

+LIM codes and paper workflow in MATLAB for:

 Christopher J. Cox and Cecile Penland, Medium-Range Predictability of the Wintertime Bering Sea Ice Edge using Linear Inverse Modeling.

-The paper is in review so updates may be made.

 ## License